hyperchris/MedusaCam/README.md

 ##Usage
 - Turn on your GPS service and Internet access (Wifi or Cellular)
 - Install & Open the app
-- Click the button "Take Photo"
+- Click the button "Take Photo"/"Take Video"
-- Take photo, then click "save" or "√" to return to MedusaCam
+- Take photo or video, then click "save" or "√" to return to MedusaCam
-	- *Keep phone stable when taking and saving photo*
+	- *Keep phone stable when saving photo/video*
 - Take more photos if needed

 ##Metadata
 The metadata will be stored under the path of "Environment.getExternalStorageDirectory() + /DCIM/Camera/MedusaCam_data".
 Specially, all photo's metadata is stored in a file called "Metadata.txt".
 The metadata of each video is stored in a unique file which has the name same as the video's file name.

-**For photo:**
+**Metadata of photo:**
 - time
 - indoor / outdoor (manually select)
 - Blurry or not